katarzynakawala/QA-Assignment/README.md

 ### E2E Test Coverage
 The Playwright end-to-end tests validate the **critical user journeys**:
-- 🔍 **People Search Flow** - Complete search process for Star Wars characters
+- 🔍 **Multiple People Results** - Partial matching search returning multiple characters
-- 🪐 **Planet Search Flow** - Complete search process for Star Wars planets
+- 🪐 **Multiple Planet Results** - Partial matching search returning multiple planets
+- ⌨️ **Enter Key Search** - Alternative search method using keyboard input

 **Focus**: Business-critical paths only.
 Detailed functionality covered by unit and contract tests.

 Reports are automatically generated in CI/CD pipeline and available as GitHub Actions artifacts.

+There is also one 🐛 bug in the application AC 'When results are shown for a search action, searching with an empty search input field will clear the search results (previous results are removed).' is not reperesented in the code so ideally we should create not passing test to refelct that and commit it under 🐛 bug ticket.

 # The Assessment
 Feel free to showcase your impressive skills by thoroughly testing the app.